Monash-FIT3170/2025W1-HansRoslinger/Documentation/Technology Tutorial Plan.md

 # 1. Installing Meteor.js
 To install meteor.js, you can follow the steps outlined [here](https://docs.meteor.com/about/install).

-In general, run the following command
+In general, whether you are using windows or not, you shoudl run the following command
 ```
 npx meteor
 ```